|

 “Glory of Love.”

-Bass took
+Bass took a backseat in

-latest CD, You Just Gotta Love Christmas.”
+Just Gotta Love Christmas.”
+Now based in

-ten years when he and his “unplugged band,” the Baad Daddies, embark
+live for the first time in over ten years when he and his “unplugged

-on a December U.S. tour in support of the disc.
-With his friendly and
+tour in support of the

 Midwest